kevinfiol/kevinfiol.github.io/blog/simple-state-management-in-mithriljs.md

 ```
 [Live Example](https://flems.io/#0=N4IgZglgNgpgziAXAbVAOwIYFsZJAOgAsAXLKEAGhAGMB7NYmBvEAXwvW10QICsEqdBk2J5YxAAR0ArgwkBeCQAYA3AB00GoXEkBBAA76FE4BokSAbhBgB3RBIAUASgUA+M+YlYHAcgAmEBY+FB6eXr6EAIzBEj4AwrSyjABOPk4haGHm3j76MTIM6aGeOQBG0sTE9DHAEvTUUBDUANb2zm5SiXIA1IqREuyx3WkZWeE+5ZXVFCZ1aA1NrY4u8q6dSRIAtH0DMz6bacVOGqzqmmhY+FhdxA5+tNTSOAz4pbR+AJ4zBvpOKpQgOAwWDUYgQegIHiRABMiGhAA5NkpEEo2BwQJgcHh8NQ4AIaPRGMweGwALpURpoZqQ1AYrh4LAQYiEZLQAHSZLkHgkYj6OCIAD0Atk+maAHMcbQsALGczWVAAALQ-BKfAAZhlTJZ0CuEDQ+H4AOIH303EB1FZ+lErFJrCAA)

+Our state is just a single primitive variable!
 For small applications, simple widgets or one-off UI components, the above solution is largely sufficient.
 What's important about implementing your state management solution is to understand that there is no silver bullet.
 You will be able to predict your needs more accurately as you work across multiple projects and grow organically.
 [Redux](https://redux.js.org/) is a brilliant solution for modern UI state management, but the 9/10 times I have attempted to use it out of a desire to do things "the right way", it was absolute overkill.
 I advise reading [this blog post](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) by Dan Abramov, the creator of Redux.

 While the above solution is simple and likely sufficient for small use-cases, it introduces one problem - we are modifying the state directly from within the view.
 It won't take long before this approach proves unwieldy, and you're scanning your templates trying to find where you wrote the logic that is altering your state in (potentially) unpredictable ways.